Advice to improve your legal writing can sound flippant. How often have you heard “rules” like these?

 The Faster Way to Get Started

 Becoming a better legal writer will take years.
-It’s time well spent because a better writer is a better lawyer.
+It’s time well spent: a better writer is a better lawyer.
 There is simply no substitute for honing your craft and pushing your writing to be the best it can be.
-Don’t think, for even an instant, that artificial intelligence is going to change that.
-Writing is, and will always be, a human skill.
+Artificial intelligence will likely never change that.
+Writing is a human skill.

-Edit for Clarity and Concision with WordRake
+Edit for Clarity and Brevity with WordRake

 WordRake helps make your documents shorter and more readable.
-It improves legal writing style by simplifying and clarifying text, cutting legalese, and recommending plain English replacements.
+It improves legal writing by simplifying and clarifying text, cutting legalese, and recommending plain English replacements.
 WordRake identifies commonly used legal words and phrases, such as “in addition to,” “pursuant to,” and “in accordance with”—and replaces them with simpler words such as “besides” and “under.”
 WordRake also removes redundancies and fixes cumbersome phrasing.

 Built-In Benchmarking Tools

-For writers who appreciate aggregated feedback and “scores” to benchmark your writing against, there are readability statistics built into MS Word.
+For writers who appreciate aggregated feedback and “scores” to benchmark your writing against, readability statistics are built into MS Word.
 WordRake has customized the built-in readability feature so it works better for sophisticated writers.
-The well-known Flesch Reading Ease test and the Flesch-Kincaid Grade Level test have been part of MS Word for years, but many legal writers aren’t aware that this feature exists.
-They’re free to use, easy to set up, and (once turned on) will automatically run after spell check.
+The well-known Flesch Reading Ease test and the Flesch-Kincaid Grade Level test have been part of MS Word for years; the WordRake software includes a narrative summary and contextual benchmarks for these tests.
+Once the MS Word built-in feature is turned on, it will automatically run after spell check.
 You can run WordRake’s Check Complexity tool by launching it from the WordRake ribbon.

 It takes time, practice, and effort to become a better writer.
-But the good news is that you can start producing better legal documents today.
-Using WordRake and PerfectIt means your documents will immediately and noticeably improve.
+Fortunately, you can start producing better legal documents today.
+Using WordRake means your documents will immediately and noticeably improve.

 About the Author

 Ivy B. Grey is the Vice President of Strategy and Business Development for WordRake.
 Prior to joining the team, she practiced bankruptcy law for ten years.
 In 2020, Ivy was recognized as an Influential Woman in Legal Tech by ILTA.
 She has also been recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.
 Follow Ivy on Twitter @IvyBGrey or connect with her on LinkedIn.